dozmus/runesource/README.md

 #### Add a new command
 Add any commands into the Groovy script in the CommandHandler class (under /plugins/bindings/packets/).

+#### Add a new plugin
+Create a Groovy class file extending `Plugin` under /plugins/scripts/.
+Type its relative file name (without extension) in the `data/plugins.ini` file.
+The next time you start the server it should be available.
+You can also have your script inherit further behaviours by registering a binding in its `onEnable` method (see the other files for examples).

 ### Dependencies
 * Groovy (v2.4.3)